hacf-fr/meteofrance-api/CONTRIBUTING.md

 -   Start by forking this repository.
 -   Clone this repository on your development machine.
--   Choose and setup ayour development environement (virtual environement, container, etc.).
+-   Choose and setup your development environement (virtual environement, container, etc.).
 -   Install the python package in edition mode with the test prerequisits: `pip install -e .[testing]`.
 -   Create a branch for your contribution.
 -   Test your change using the `pytest` command.
 -   Create and send your PR when ready.
--   Wait the feedbacks from the reviewers, answer their questions or updates.
+-   Wait for feedbacks from the reviewers, answer their questions or updates.
 -   You contribution is merged in the project.
 Thank you.

 ### Feature suggestion